0xtimbo89/nexus-aurora/README.md

 Some of the features include but are not limited to:

+- NFT Marketplace protocol for seamless buying and selling of 3D NFTs
-- No-code minting of 3D NFTs (metadata hosted on-chain via IPFS)
+- No-code minting of 3D NFTs (metadata on decentralized storage via IPFS)
+- Interactive 3D model viewer to preview assets before purchase
-- Showcasing of owned 3D NFT assets via user profiles
+- Showcasing of user-owned 3D NFT assets via user profiles
-- Seamless buying and selling of 3D NFTs
 - Well-documented API to integrated Nexus 3D NFTs into any metaverse

 The vision of Nexus is to become the one-stop shop to serve all TRON-based metaverse platforms for their on-chain asset needs.
 We are extremely excited to showcase this prototype and would love to hear feedback from the TRON core team.

+### Deployed Contracts:

+- Nexus Protocol v1 (Shasta Tronscan: [TKiEgTFAkWKTqNy2NUBStofBETw8x8H9Rw](https://shasta.tronscan.org/#/contract/TKiEgTFAkWKTqNy2NUBStofBETw8x8H9Rw/code))
+- Nexus Collection 3 (Shasta Tronscan: [TVjHb2Sj5qA5kLEoNUJDksfZ1P2FXy7rNs]())

 ### Next Steps

+This was a proof of concept built in the span of a month.
+But we are interested in continuing to pursue this project.
+Our next steps are as follows:

+- Integrate NFT indexer to showcase all 3D NFTs
+- Creating an interoperable 3D NFT metadata standard for TRON
+- Adding advanced trading options (limit trades, auctions)
-- Rigorous user testing and feedback with users
+- Rigorous testing and feedback from TRON community
 - Adding programmatic batch minting NFTs
 - Support metaverse asset conversions (i.e. .gltf/.glb, .obj, .fbx)
 - Adding NFT analytics (price appraisal, floor price tracking)
-- Adding advanced trading options (limit trades, auctions)
 - Adding social features (follow, like, comment on assets)
-- Creating an interoperable 3D NFT metadata standard for TRON
 - Support for dynamic 3D NFTs that evolve with on-chain data
+- NFT verification feature to combat clone projects